geobtaa/geobtaa.github.io/docs/conference/map-gallery.md

 	Deadline: March 24, 2025, at 5 PM CST

-The annual Big Ten GIS Conference provides an opportunity to showcase your creativity using GIS tools and techniques.
-You can submit either a static map (.jpg ) or interactive map (i.e, story map, dashboard).
+The annual <strong>Big Ten GIS Conference</strong> provides an opportunity to showcase your creativity using GIS tools and techniques.
+You can submit either a static map (JPEG, PNG, or SVG) or interactive map (i.e, story map, dashboard).
 We welcome all sorts of maps or apps regardless of any software platform you used to create/design them.
 Guidelines and format for the submission are given below:

 ## Static Map (digital)